learnbyexample/learn_gnused/gnu_sed.md

 brown
 ```

-To use command output as file source, use `/dev/stdin` as filename.
+To use a command output as the input file source, you can use `/dev/stdin` as the filename.
+However, once the content of `/dev/stdin` is exhausted, you won't get any more data.
+So, using `/dev/stdin` is not always functionally equivalent to providing a filename.
+As an example, compare the output for `cat ip.txt | sed '/red/r /dev/stdin' fav_colors.txt` to `sed '/red/r ip.txt' fav_colors.txt`.
+So, if you have multiple matches, save the command output to a file first and then use that filename with `r` instead of `/dev/stdin`.

 ```bash
 $ text='good\tone\nfood\tpun'